IKEA RIBBA Papercraft Part 1: Super Mario Bros. 3

 I know it’s asking a lot to require an IKEA frame for this project, but if this is popular enough I will continue to output Papercraft models for the RIBBA.
 I already have Street Fighter II in mind.

 UPDATE: I did a second version, which assembles much like the Question block from the first one.
 I also added clouds that are floating in space.
+This one is more advanced.

 Hey, I really liked making this!
 Thanks!